^

 16 May 2024, 23:43

-To overcome this problem, the research team replaced the components with smaller pieces, such as a fiber optic cable as thin as a human hair.
+To overcome this problem, the research team replaced the components with smaller parts, such as a fiber optic cable as thin as a human hair.
 They also used a modified type of glass to make the distal lens, which makes up the head of the probe and allows it to bend.

 You are reporting a typo in the following text: